Zurol/Zurol/README.md

 # Hi there!
-I'm Miguel 👋
+I'm Miguel Segura👋

 I'm a developer focused on web experiences, 3D interactive projects and Graphic content.
 Check out some of my work below: